converged-computing/flux-usernetes/google/gpu/README.md

 ### GPU

+Important!
+When you run these, the time wrapper is going to include pulling the containers (and waiting) for the first run, so it needs to be thrown away.

 #### 1 node, 2 GPU/worker, n1-standard-16

 This was run with rootful docker.
 The extended setup never worked (reproduced).